Santero-4/Car_salesman_simulator/car_salesman_sim/cheatsheet.md

-This file will contain documentation for all commands available in your game.

-Note:  It's a good idea to also make this list available inside the game, in response to a `HELP` command.

-OTHER THAN THE KEYWORDS (in quotes) AND NAMES OF ITEMS/PLACES, NOTHING YOU ENTER INTO THE COMMAND LINE MATTERS input reader is not case sensitive
+input reader is not case sensitive

 Supports "go" and "walk" for moving within a location.
 Use "drive" to move between locations (eg: home to work).
 You can go to any location if you get in your car first